 When we start to work with a new student, this usually turns into a 1-2 month++ relationship as we battle fickle wind, busy schedules and a short summer season.
 If you don't have at least 2-4 afternoons of availability per week, it's not worth taking lessons from us.
 It's a massive commitment to take a fresh student and train him/her to feel comfortable kiting on their own (which we call independent kiting).
 Hence, we don't take more students than we can comfortably train.

 Our teaching setup is quality.
 We have access to excellent learning locations and we use radio helmets so that we can talk to each other throughout the entire lesson.
 This is a HUGE value compared to someone yelling at you from a windy beach.
 It's a challenge to learn so we go out of our way to make it as easy as possible for you.

-As aforementioned, we're only able to take a small amount of students so we've also decided that we're not going to take any new students that have already purchased gear elsewhere.
 We offer excellent gear for sale, with lower prices than you'll find anywhere else.
 On top of that, we're here to help you with spare parts/replacements as the need arises.